jfredett/hazel/LOG.md

 I'm going to get the commits done, then start over on this setup.
 I think the rough heirarchy still makes sense, but I need to push some of the concurrency around and that requires a redesign.

+# 14-MAR-2025

+## 1056 - atm

+I got it working, mostly.
+The `Table` widget is not working as I'd expect, and in particular it seems to have very little correlation in the number of rows I fetch to the number of rows it renders.
+I think I may DIY this, I'm not entirely sure what I'm doing wrong, so building it myself might be an improvement.
+Also an opportunity to work out the remaining bugs with the thing.
+Mostly UX issues, a couple of weird UI bugs as well, and at least one `O(n)`-growing repeated call problem when you scroll past the end of the tape.

+Separately, I want to integrate a board representation and other diagnostic info before getting to the actual point, which is debugging `perft` and the game representation.

+I had to compromise a lot on the `Tapelike` design, mostly due to the way `Tape` don't have central allocation/management.
+Ultimately `Tape` should reside in some stable memory-space that I can easily refer to across the application.
+I'd even like if they were CoW and the '`TapeDeck`'[1]

+[1] Name pending, I went with `Tape` for the tame now, but it doesn't fit the rest of the naming scheme w/ familiars and stuff. `Tape` is a very Computer-Sciency name for it, I want something more like Computer Witchcraft, so this might get renamed.

+## 1538 - atm

+Continuing: Barring some naming stuff, once I have a situation where I'm storing `Tape`s in some broader allocation, I can share reference to subsections of `Tape` that way.
+Eventually I think the result will be some storage entity a la `Cache` that holds all the tapes and dynamically grabs the right 'section' of tape (identified by Zobrist of said tape) and dynamically creates a `Tape` with that content as needed.
+This will also allow the UI a stable reference to a section of tape.

+Ideally this thing is actually just a big `Vec` of larger contiguous chunks of memory, maybe adding some kind of `Jump` alteration to skip around to different subsections within the `Tape` (so long as the destination had a reversible `Landing` instruction, a la `COME FROM` in Intercal, of all things).

+I think getting a board/metadata rep connected is the next step, and then I can rig up an IO section for controlling the engine via uci commands.
+Once I can do that I should be able to get it hooked up to `perft` output.

+I will need to extend this to a nested reader at some point, connecting a variation-tape to a position-tape and warping everything around appropriately.

+I also really need to overhaul both how communication is handled via `Witch` (it's presently handled in a way to mimic a STDIO/UCI style thing, and I'd prefer to have most internal messages be a direct-response-over-a-oneshot-channel, which will avoid all sorts of race conditions if multiple clients are reading the engine simultaneously), and also refactor the UI to be a fully asynchronous update/event/draw loop.
+Ideally the drawing would be independent of the other two and support a high-sample-rate of the underlying state, so that the engine is not limited by the UI update speed, which I suspect will be the case in the current model.

+Last, I need to think about what columns make sense in the TapeReader, and also how to render alterations.
+I know for sure I need to add a `Inform/Assert(EnPassant(None))` at least for now to make the forward/reverse simple, but I suspect in the longer term I'll be able to elide much of the metadata alterations.

+For now, though, the tapereader basically works (mod bugs), and things are starting to look like how I want them.